mahendrapaipuri/ceems/website/docs/deployments/guide.md

 :::warning[WARNING]

-Operators need to verify the usage policy of [Electricity Maps](https://www.electricitymaps.com/pricing) API before using it in their production.
+Operators need to verify the usage policy of [Electricity Maps](https://www.electricitymaps.com/pricing) API before using it in their production environment.

 :::

 CEEMS package supports static emission factors from historical data provided by [OWID](https://ourworldindata.org/co2-and-greenhouse-gas-emissions).
-To estimate emissions using this static factor, there is no need to deploy the above of CEEMS exporter and emissions will be estimated directly using the static factor value for a given country.
+To estimate emissions using this static factor, there is no need to deploy the above instance of CEEMS exporter and emissions will be estimated directly using the static factor value for a given country.

 More details on runtime configuration of CEEMS exporter can be consulted from the [docs](../configuration/ceems-exporter.md).

-By default, no authentication is enabled on CEEMS exporter and it is **strongly recommended** to add at least the basic authentication.
+By default, no authentication is enabled on CEEMS exporter and it is **strongly recommended** to add at least basic authentication.
 This is done using a web configuration file which is installed by packages.
 More details on all the available options for web configuration can be found in its [dedicated section](../configuration/basic-auth.md).